mattermost/docs/source/channels/mention-people.rst

 3. In **Group Profile > Group Mention** enter the new slug.
 4. Select **Save**.

 As with ``@username`` mentions, use *@* to bring up a list of groups that can be mentioned.
 To filter the list, type the first few letters of any group.
-Use the UP and DOWN arrow keys to scroll through entries in the list, and then press ENTER to select the group you want to mention.
+Press the :kbd:`↑` and :kbd:`↓` arrow keys to scroll through entries in the list, and then press :kbd:`Enter` on Windows or Linux, or pressing :kbd:`↵` on Mac to select the group you want to mention.

 .. code-block:: none